andrea-acampora/nestjs-ddd-quickstarter/README.md

 Each module encapsulates its own domain logic, application services, and infrastructure concerns, ensuring clear separation and maintainability.
 For this reason, each module's name should reflect an important concept from the Domain and have its own folder with a dedicated codebase (`src/modules`). \
 This approach ensures [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling): refactoring of a module internals can be done easier because outside world only depends on module's public interface, and if bounded contexts are defined and designed properly each module can be easily separated into a microservice if needed without touching any domain logic or major refactoring.

-To ensure [modularity](https://www.geeksforgeeks.org/modularity-and-its-properties/) and [maintainability](https://en.wikipedia.org/wiki/Maintainability), try to make each module self-contained and minimize interactions between them.
-Treat each module as an independent mini-application that encapsulates a single business context.
-Try to avoid direct imports between modules to prevent [tight coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)).
+To ensure [modularity](https://www.geeksforgeeks.org/modularity-and-its-properties/) and [maintainability](https://en.wikipedia.org/wiki/Maintainability), we have to make each module self-contained and minimize interactions between them.
+It's very important to treat each module as an independent mini-application that encapsulates a single business context and to avoid direct imports between modules to prevent [tight coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)).
 This practice helps maintain separation of concerns, reduces dependencies, and prevents the code base from becoming a tangled and unmanageable structure.

 One of the most common factors that leads to the creation of `dependencies` and `tight coupling` between different bounded contexts is definitely the way they communicate. \
 There are several ways to facilitate communication between modules while maintaining loose coupling:
-1. **Event-Based Communication**: [NestJS](https://docs.nestjs.com/) provides the `@nestjs/event-emitter` package to facilitate communication between modules via `Domain Events`.
+1. **Event-Based Communication**: [NestJS](https://docs.nestjs.com/) provides the `@nestjs/event-emitter` package to facilitate communication between modules via [Domain Events](#domain-events).
 Modules can publish domain events using the `Event Emitter` class, allowing other modules to subscribe and react to changes asynchronously.
 2. **Dependency Injection**: modules can inject services from other modules by importing them explicitly in the module definition, ensuring proper encapsulation.
    ```typescript